 If you are thinking about using CHALK PAINT on your next furniture upcycle project then you will find this bookcase makeover and Everlong Chalk Paint review very handy.

 Disclosure: This product was sent to me for free for review purposes, all opinions and views are my own.
 The post also contains affiliate links which I think you may find useful – any purchases made via these links provides a small commission to me at no extra cost to you.
 This helps me keep the blog up and running.

 This is a brand that I had heard lots of good reports about but had yet to try it myself.

-It appealed to me because; a) it is non toxic (suitable for children’s furniture), b) it is a quality chalk paint so has good coverage …. and c) best of all does not need to be waxed.
+It appealed to me because; a) it is non-toxic (suitable for children’s furniture), b) it is a quality chalk paint so has good coverage …. and c) best of all it does not need to be waxed.

 I had a number of pieces of furniture that needed a little bit of ‘upcycle love’ but I decided to start with a really ugly old office bookcase that had been given to me a while back.

-It had a broken plastic rolling cover – which I removed.
+As you can see in the photo above, the bookcase had a broken plastic rolling cover – I removed this.

-And quite a lot of holes and scratches
+There were also quite a lot of holes and scratches.

 I made the mistake of using some wood filler that I had in the shed.